The SQL

 three types of work required to process an SQL:

-COUNT: Number of times
+COUNT: Number of

-be a performance killer in multi-user systems.
+parse calls could be a performance killer in multi-user systems.

-CPU: Total
+CPU: Total CPU time in

-CPU time in seconds for each process.
+seconds for each process.
 This value is zero (0) if

 TIMED_STATISTICS is not turned on.